artefactual/atom-docs/user-manual/access-content/navigate.rst

 edited records in the results will appear at the top of the list, allowing users to discover new or recently updated content.

-When the sort order is set to "Identifier," (or "Reference code" as it is labeled on the :term:`archival description` browse page), results are displayed by the identifier, based on an alphabetic **ASCII sort** (more information on ASCII sort is included in the IMPORTANT note below).
-On archival descriptions, the sort order is based on full inherited reference code, and NOT on the individual identifiers of each record, regardless of whether or not :ref:`reference code inheritance <inherit-reference-code>` is turned on in **Admin > Settings** or not.
+When the sort order is set to "Identifier," results are displayed by the identifier, based on an alphabetic **ASCII sort** (more information on ASCII sort is included in the IMPORTANT note below).

+When the sort order is set to "Reference code," (on the :term:`archival description` browse page) results are based on the full inherited reference code, and NOT on the individual identifiers of each record, regardless of whether or not :ref:`reference code inheritance <inherit-reference-code>` is turned on in **Admin > Settings** or not.
 For more information on reference codes vs. identifiers and display options, see: :ref:`inherit-reference-code`.

-When the sort order is set to "Date" (currently only available on :term:`archival descriptions <archival description>`), AtoM will order the results by the internal, ISO-8601 formatted (e.g. YYYY-MM-DD) start date values - **not** the display date shown to public users, which is a free text field allowing users to express approximation or uncertainty.
-Results without a start date value will appear last.
+When the sort order is set to "Start date" or "End date" (currently only available on :term:`archival descriptions <archival description>`), AtoM will order the results by the internal, ISO-8601 formatted (e.g. YYYY-MM-DD) start date or end date values - **not** the display date shown to public users, which is a free text field allowing users to express approximation or uncertainty.
+Results without a start date value or end date value will appear last.

 ..
 IMPORTANT::